Celebrate Lane Bryant Outlet's Newest Location at Millcreek Mall

 08:55 ET

 COLUMBUS, Ohio, Aug.
-13, 2018 /PRNewswire/ -- Lane Bryant, the nation's leading women's specialty size apparel brand, is excited to announce the Grand Opening of the brand's newest Lane Bryant Outlet store at Millcreek Mall.
+20, 2018 /PRNewswire/ -- Leading plus size apparel brand Lane Bryant is excited to announce the Grand Opening of the brand's newest Lane Bryant Outlet store at Millcreek Mall.

-To celebrate, Lane Bryant invites you to check out the beautiful new store from August 17-19!
-Those who visit Millcreek Mall location throughout the weekend will enjoy 50% off savings on clothing and accessories and the chance to win one of (25) $25 Lane Bryant Gift Cards each day.
+To celebrate, Lane Bryant invites you to check out the beautiful new store from August 24-26!
+Those who visit the Millcreek Mall location throughout the weekend will enjoy 50% off savings on clothing and accessories and the chance to win one of (25) $25 Lane Bryant Gift Cards each day.

 PLUS – those who make a purchase of $75 or more will receive an exclusive cosmetic case, while supplies last.